Dry Phone Speakers

 • Standard: start here for most cases (rain, light splash, quick clean-water dip).

-• Heavy Duty: only if Standard didn’t improve things after 1 run and the phone got properly soaked.
+• Heavy Duty: if Standard didn’t improve things after 1 run and the phone got properly soaked.

 • Sweep: when it’s “almost better” but still dull/crackly — changing tones can help stubborn droplets move.